 Reactive Manoeuvres at Speed (Slalom and Emergency Lane Change)

 Cornering Techniques and Driving Vision

-Correct use and limitations of vehicle technology such as ESP, EBD, ABS, TC
+Correct use and limitations of vehicle technology such as ESC, EBD, ABS, TC

 Skid and Slide Recognition (Understeer, Oversteer, Spins)

 Skid Control (Reactive Throttle Control, Steering correction, Balance Points)

 Frequently asked questions (FAQ):

 Who can attend the course?